+Prereq: "C" or higher in BUSN 189 or qualified for MATH 100 or higher and

+ENG 100 or higher.

-Prereq: "C" or higher in BUSN 189 or MATH 75 or higher, and ENG 21.
-Coreq: CULN 275 and CULN 294 Description: This course is a study of the factors involved in planning effective menus for a variety of food service operations.
+Coreq: CULN 275 and CULN 294

+Description: This course is a study of the factors involved in planning effective menus for a variety of food service operations.
 This course includes the design, format, selection, costing, pricing, and balance of menu items based on an understanding of the needs of various target markets.
 S